 - Sellers will receive payment at the conclusion of the auction when cash holdings allow it.
 Sellers who leave without cashing out will be mailed a check as soon as possible.
 It is our recommendation to be willing to take your payout via cash or PayPal.

 - Zip Lock Bags are Not Allowed

-- Dwarf species must be at least 3/4″ and all others must be at least 1″ in length.
+- Please do not bring fry or babies for auction.
 The Auction Committee will inspect all bags of fish sold.
-The Auction Chairperson has final determination on whether a bag of fish or an item can be sold.
+The Auction Chairperson has the final determination on whether a bag of fish or an item can be sold.

-- Each bag must be labeled with the following information: Seller ID, Species of Fish, Number of Fish, Description (if necessary), and a unique bag number.
+- Each bag must be labeled with the following information: Seller ID, Species of Fish, Number of Fish, Description (if necessary), and a unique item number.

 - If you’re selling 10 items, your items should be numbered 1-10.
 The information must be legible–use black lettering directly on the item or lettering on a white label on the item.
 Make sure you use permanent markers that won’t run or smear when they get wet.